Like any endeavor worth pursuing in life, it takes careful preparation to become an optometrist.

 All residents are eligible for sick and annual leave.

-A. The resident is required to deliver clinical services at a level which is satisfactory to the Residency Supervisor, the Residency Committee, Director of Residency Programs, and the SCO and Hampton VAMC administrations.
+A. The resident is required to deliver clinical services at a level which is satisfactory to the Residency Supervisor, Director of Residency Programs, and the SCO and Hampton VAMC administrations.
+Normal clinic hours are from 7:15AM until 4pm or later if necessary as patient care indicates, Monday through Friday at the Hampton VAMC or Virginia Beach outpatient clinic.

 B. The resident is required to keep a record of patient contacts.
-Cases will be reviewed periodically by the Supervisor of the Residency Program, the Director of Residency Programs, and the Residency Committee.
+Cases will be reviewed periodically by the Supervisor of the Residency Program and the Director of Residency Programs.

 C. The resident is required to write a publication quality paper based on original research, literature review, or a clinical case.